Life at Rundle Studio

-The Studio will provide students with the individual support needed to be successful in an online learning environment and successful in life.
-Students will work with their Teacher Advisors to understand their schedule and all the technology tools that will support their learning.
-The Teacher Advisor will “follow” the student; scaffolding their growing independence to understand how to self regulate their approaches to learning.
-This will include a strong focus on self efficacy and advocacy.
+The Studio provides students with the individual support needed to be successful in an online learning environment and successful in life.
+Students work with their Teacher Advisors to understand their schedule and all the technology tools that will support their learning.
+The Teacher Advisor “follows” the student; scaffolding their growing independence to understand how to self regulate their approaches to learning.
+This includes a strong focus on self efficacy and advocacy.

-Helping students organize themselves and take control of their learning will be an ongoing process of gradual release of responsibility.
-The Teacher Advisor will consider the cognitive abilities of each student and create a personalized learning journey.
+Helping students organize themselves and take control of their learning is an ongoing process of gradual release of responsibility.
+The Teacher Advisor considers the cognitive abilities of each student and create a personalized learning journey.
 The goal is to grow the student’s skills from middle school through high school supporting their unique development needs.

 To ensure students are connected to their peers, their teachers, and their community in meaningful and robust ways.
 Rundle Studio will consciously cultivate a sense of community through deliberate character building, social interactions, as well as co-curricular offerings that are based on choices students make that reflect their passion-based interests.
 Students will actively engage in community service opportunities in their local areas and share their experiences as part of their expectations for learning.